labordata/labordata.github.io/_posts/2023-01-06-state-foia.md

 I made my [first public records request](https://www.muckrock.com/foi/illinois-168/petitions-election-results-and-certification-of-representations-138559/#) for Illinois, since it the state where I know the public records law best.
 I'll use Illinois's reponse to refine the request then do a larger batch of requests.

-If you have any suggestions for the request, language let me know.
+If you have any suggestions for the request language, let me know.